AkshatGada/verifiable_agent_demo/README.md

 - **Provable Authenticity**: Through cryptographic proofs, we demonstrate that agent actions are genuinely autonomous and not manipulated by hidden human operators—essential for establishing trusted agentic systems

 - **Immutable Reputation**: By anchoring agent identities and attestations on-chain, we create an indelible record of agent behavior that builds cumulative trust over time

-- **Cross-System Trust**: Our verifiable credentials approach allows AI agents to interact across organizational boundaries with cryptographically verifiable trust, eliminating silos

-As AI agents increasingly operate in high-stakes environments, this framework provides the essential verification layer that transforms AI from a black box into a transparent, auditable system worthy of trust.
-By establishing unbroken chains of verifiable evidence from raw inputs to final outputs, we're building the foundation for a new generation of AI systems that can be trusted to operate autonomously without sacrificing transparency, security, or accountability.

 ---